bglearning/Vigencrypt/README.md

 #Vigencrypt

-A very simple implementation of the Vigenere encryption.
+A very very simple implementation of the Vigenere encryption.